hyeda1103/somyeol-KBS/README.md

 <img src="https://i.ibb.co/PxQxnN0/kepler.gif" alt="3D 수도권 인구 이동 지도" width="500" />

-- This 3D map visualize the out-migration of young population, from outside to inside Seoul capital area.
+- This 3D map visualize the out-migration of young population, from outside to inside Seoul capital area in South Korea.
 - A private MAPBOX access token is required to import 3D map.
 - This map is made with `Kepler` and `react-redux`
 - Data can be found in [young_move.json](./src/components/Chp2/data/young_move.json') and [map_config.json](./src/components/Chp2/data/map_config.json)